By Carla Olivo, Marine Spouse

 Aurora Borealis Lodge

 View the northern lights in style and comfort!
 Located 21 miles north of Fairbanks, the Aurora Borealis Lodge is ideally situated for 360 degree viewing & photography.
-From late August through early April, they offer nightly aurora tours w/ roundtrip transfers from Fairbanks.
+From late August through early April, they offer nightly aurora tours with round-trip transfers from Fairbanks.

 Enjoy a relaxing, entertaining boat cruise of the Chena and Tanana Rivers, including a guided walking tour of the Chena Indian Village.
 See Susan Butcher’s champion dogs, the wedding of the rivers, and Dixie Alexander’s Athabascan art.